elieattias1/pixel-reg-old-2/README.md

 ### Train with Regularization

-To train a ResNet18 to classify grayscale CIFAR-10 regularized on grayscale images from CIFAR-10 using $S^{Th}$ as targets, execute:
+To train a ResNet18 to classify CIFAR-10 regularized on images from CIFAR-10 using $S^{Th}$ as targets, execute:

 ```
 python train.py --task=CIFAR10 --archi=ResNet18 --reg_data=CIFAR10 --reg_alpha=10 --reg_thresh=0.8